ang725/netmiko_cisco_sw_automation/README.md

 ### Project Overview

-The goal of this lab was to use automation to perform initial configuration on three “day 0” Cisco access switches.
+The goal of this lab was to use automation to perform configuration on three “day 0” Cisco access switches.
 These switches were preconfigured with only the essentials: hostnames, SVIs, and the required settings for SSH access.

 The following configurations were automatically applied to each switch via a Python script: